 5 places to visit in Italy for wine lovers

 ‘Wine is bottled poetry’, said the writer Robert Louis Stevenson.
 This could almost be the motto of the wine industry in Italy, a country that reveres food and wine above almost everything else.
 For wine lovers, a trip to Italy is always a delight.
-We’ve picked out five places we think are particularly special.
+We’ve picked out 5 places to visit in Italy that we think are particularly special.

 The quality and standing of San Gimignano wine doesn’t need any introduction for Italian wine enthusiasts.
 This quiet hill town in Tuscany produces millions of bottles each year, which are sold all over the world.
 Vernaccia di San Gimignano obtained the first DOC in Italy in 1966 before gaining DOCG status in 1993 – Italy’s highest accolade for wine.

 The town itself has lots of character and offers unrivalled views of the surrounding vineyards, making it a lovely daytrip from nearby Florence or Siena.
 The wine has a delicate bouquet and a mineral nose, with fruity and flowery notes.
 During the Renaissance Michelangelo praised the wine of San Gimignano, saying upon tasting it that, ‘it kisses, leaks, bites, pricks and stings’.

 Chianti is perhaps the best-known area in Tuscany for wine production, and one of the stars is the beautiful town of Montepulciano.
 This heavenly medieval town is bristling with character, epitomised by the ancient buildings in the central Piazza Grande.